xojs/xo/readme.md

     $ xo *.js !foo.js
     $ xo --space
     $ xo --env=node --env=mocha
-    $ xo --init --space
     $ xo --plugin=react
     $ xo --plugin=html --extension=html
     $ echo 'const x=true' | xo --stdin --fix

   Tips
+    - Add XO to your project with `npm init xo`.
-    Put options in package.json instead of using flags so other tools can read it.
+    - Put options in package.json instead of using flags so other tools can read it.
 ```

 *Note that the CLI will use your local install of XO when available, even when run globally.*